Visible but imperceivable

 Summary

 As AI-generated content becomes ever more common in our digital world, the challenge of differentiating between human- and AI- produced images rises both in importance and difficulty.
 Previously, this has been done using image watermarking and steganography which have been used as a way of embedding within the pixels details of an image’s history or context.
 Traditionally, steganography techniques have balanced robustness and visibility.
 Actively changing the visible content of an image has been seen to be undesirable for a variety of reasons.
 However, the less visible a watermark is, the more prone it tends to be against removal attacks such as compression or transformation, or even just accidental removal.
-Compression methods tend to target biological, bottom-up weaknesses in the human visual system, thus removing redundances in the images that human eyes cannot see, and subsequently removing any watermarks or steganography content hidden within these features.
+Compression methods tend to target biological, bottom-up weaknesses in the human visual system, thus removing redundancies in the images that human eyes cannot see, and subsequently removing any watermarks or steganography content hidden within these features.
 At the same time, optical illusions demonstrate that humans commonly have some cognitive and perceptual weaknesses that render them blind to some image effects.
 Examples include gradual change blindness (“The Changing Room Illusion” by Michael Cohen) and differences in image saliency and selective attention, including that related to top-down processing and ambigrams.

 Aim